General-Information-Environmental-and-Community-Protections.jpg

 Biodiversity Assessments

 For some developments a Flora and Fauna Assessment (FFA) or Biodiversity Development Assessment Report (BDAR) may be required.
-Guidelines are available to help you determine the biodiversity assessment requirements for your proposal.
+Applicant guidelines are available to help you determine the biodiversity assessment requirements for your proposal.

 Flood information